The Most Memorable Football Halftime Show Moments

 24. “The More You Know” About Katy Perry (2015)

 Katy Perry put on a SHOW in 2015.
 Even the staunchest opponents of halftime theatrics stayed glued to their seats throughout KP’s epic performance.
 Perry herself is easy on the eyes, but the eye candy didn’t stop there.
-Her Super Bowl halftime show was nonstop sweetness for viewers, with plenty of outlandish visuals.
+Her halftime show was nonstop sweetness for viewers, with plenty of outlandish visuals.

 Forget riding off into the sunset on horseback.
 A larger-than-life performance needs an epic outro, which Perry’s exit certainly was.
 The pop star ended her set with her smash hit “Firework.”
 Fitting, since that’s exactly what she left on.